vistrcm/tomatillo/README.md

 2. A 25-minute work timer starts automatically
 3. When it ends, a fullscreen curtain covers all displays with a random wallpaper
 4. A binary dot display counts down the break (hover to see minutes:seconds)
-5. When the break ends, the next work session starts automatically
+5. When the break ends, only a "Next" button remains — click it when ready to work again

-The loop runs hands-free: work → break → work → break → ...

 ## Curtain controls